 Cucumber beetles often attack cucurbits.
 They target melons, cucumbers, pumpkins, squash, and zucchini.
 They also go after other plants, including corn.

-The adult beetles not only chew holes in leaves, which would be a problem in itself, but they can also transmit bacterial wilt, killing affected plants [1].
+Adult beetles not only chew holes in leaves, which is a concern, but they can also spread bacterial wilt.
+This disease can kill the affected plants [1].

 Therefore, be aware of the signs of an infestation and learn how to manage these pests naturally.